Skip to content

 Pulled pork takes this Mee Goreng recipe to the next level.
 This authentic Indonesian noodle dish was one of my favorites while I was volunteering in Bali!

-Prep Time10 mins
+Prep Time 10 minutes mins

-Cook Time20 mins
+Cook Time 20 minutes mins

-Course: Dinner, Lunch
+Course Dinner, Lunch

-Cuisine: Balinese, Indonesian, Malaysian
+Cuisine Balinese, Indonesian, Malaysian

-Servings: 2 people
+Servings 2 people

 Ingredients